Are Cats Omnivores? An Honest Look at Vegan Cat Food

 Much of our nutritional philosophy is based on offering the right balance of natural food ingredients to provide the best nutrition for your unique cat.
 While we don’t necessarily believe that a plant-based diet for cats will meet our nutritional standards, we also see many cheaply made meat-based diets that fall short too.

-Instead of using the low-quality meat-based diet used in Vecado’s article, we decided to make a comparison that fits better with our nutritional philosophy when it comes to the dietary needs of cats.
+Instead of using the low-quality meat-based diet used in Vecado’s article, we decided to make a comparison to a brand that fits better with our nutritional philosophy and one that has responsible farming practices.

 Let us know if you can see the difference between the two breakdowns.